mrtn-roeder/fasten-timer/README.md

 # fasten-timer
-Minimalist fasting timer in Webbrowser (also as a Progressive Web App).
-Track your fasting periods, adjust the start time retroactively, and use the timer locally in your browser.
-No login, no cloud—your data remains saved until you stop.
-A "vibe-coding" project built with Google Gemini.
+Minimal fasting timer running in the browser and installable as a Progressive Web App (PWA).
+Track your fasting periods, adjust the start time retroactively, and keep your data stored locally.
+No login, no cloud — your data remains available until you stop the timer.
+A vibe-coding project built with Google Gemini.

 ## Credits
 - Icons by Freepik / Flaticon